AkashKrBanik/Hadoop-Projects/README.md

 start-all.sh
 ```
 #### 5.4: Verify the Services
+To make sure everything was running, I used the jps command.
 ```bash
 jps
 ```
+This command listed running Hadoop services like NameNode, DataNode, ResourceManager,
+and NodeManager.

-#### 5.5 After running your project, remember to stop all the Hadoop services.
+#### 5.5 Remember to stop all the Hadoop services, after running your project.
 Stop all services directly using
 ```bash
 stop-all.sh